Who We Are

-The Board of Directors for the Historical Society of Wells and Ogunquit meets on the first Tuesday of the month in the Esselyn Perkins Library at the Meetinghouse.
+The Board of Directors for the Historical Society of Wells and Ogunquit meets on the last Tuesday of the month in the Esselyn Perkins Library at the Meetinghouse.
 All members are welcome.
 Please contact us if you plan to attend.

 Interested in joining our Board?
 We'd love to hear from you!

 We were very happy to have Bryce Waldrop join us in July 2020 as our new Administrator and Curator.
 Originally from upstate New York, Bryce moved to southern Maine in 2011 with his wife and two daughters and enjoys living in our beautiful and historic area.
 With his background in architecture and historic preservation, Bryce brings 25 years of experience as a preservation architect and architectural historian, making him a perfect fit for the Society.
 Bryce loves old buildings, houses, art, hiking, writing, and exploring new-old places with his family.
 Please join us in welcoming Bryce!

 Not a day goes by that we are not grateful for the steady and enthusiastic assistance of Wells Town Historian Hope Moody Shelley.
 Hope became involved with the Historic Preservation Commission in the 1970’s and joined the Historical Society in 1978.
 She was Society President from 1978 to 1981 and again in the 1990’s.

 Hope became the Wells Town Historian in 1992 and still serves in that role today.
 She’s written many articles on history for several local newspapers and she started our Waves & Furrows newsletter.
 She also developed and co-authored the “Wandering through Wells” series and was heavily involved in coordinating the Town’s 350th celebration in 2003.